Lawyers are ready to help during these stressful times. Schedule your consultation >

 OSHA generally covers any employer engaged in a business affecting interstate commerce that has at least one employee.
 However, OSHA does exempt certain employers from some requirements and penalties if they have 10 or fewer employees.
 This Act does not apply to residential owners who employ persons for ordinary domestic household things, such as cleaning, caring for children and cooking, etc. State and local governments are not covered and states have developed their own laws.
 OSHA encourages states to take on responsibility and enforcement roles.
 The Act does not prohibit a state agency from enforcing its own OSHA laws as long as the state law does not conflict with the federal law.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified osha lawyer can address your particular legal needs, explain the law, and represent you in court.
-Take the first step now and contact a local osha attorney to discuss your specific legal situation.
+Take the first step now and contact an attorney in your area from our directory to discuss your specific legal situation.